China watchdog probes automated trading as stocks slip again

 The CSRC announced automated trading as the latest focus of its investigations on Friday, as share markets lost more ground.

-China's benchmark CSI300 index .CSI300, which comprises the largest listed firms in Shanghai and Shenzhen, dipped in morning trade, though it is still up around 7 percent over what has been a roller-coaster 2015.
+China's benchmark CSI300 index, which comprises the largest listed firms in Shanghai and Shenzhen, dipped in morning trade, though it is still up around 7 percent over what has been a roller-coaster 2015.

 "The CSRC is only targeting those who use program trading to frequently submit and then cancel bids, thus disturbing the market and manipulating prices," he said.
 "Such a practice is closely watched by regulators in the U.S. as well."